 A items are your company’s most important products.
 Products in this category will have high sales volumes, high costs, or both.
-They’ll account for 10% to 20% of your inventory, and 60% to 80 of returns.
+They’ll account for 10% to 20% of your inventory and 60% to 80 of returns.

 B items are important products, but they’re not ranked as highly as A items.
 This is because they’ll have a lower cost to produce or don’t sell as quickly as A items.
-They’ll account for 20% to 30% of your inventory, and 20% to 30% of your annual consumption value.
+They’ll account for 20% to 30% of your inventory and 20% to 30% of your annual consumption value.

 C items are the lowest priority items.
 As per the Pareto Principle, they make up most of your inventory but have the lowest returns.
 They’ll account for 50% to 70% of your inventory, and 5% to 15% of your annual consumption value.

 The information you’ll gain by using the ABC analysis system will provide dozens of insights into your business operations.
-Here are just a few areas that will become more efficient after conducting the ABC method:
+Here are just a few areas that will become more efficient after conducting the ABC analysis:

 With an ABC analysis, you’ll have more control over your industry.
 You can increase the supply of high-earning items and lower the amount of less profitable ones as needed.
-You can also better optimize your storage space based on your ideal amount of inventory.
+You can also better optimise your storage space based on your ideal amount of inventory.